For many Australians, our hearts are firmly planted in the outdoors. We’re a relaxed group and love a natural transition between inside and outside.

 - Wooden or stone benchtops

 - Cane baskets, white cutlery and dinnerware on display in open shelves

 If you really want to master the Hamptons look, remember to use white as your colour base and choose your detailed elements carefully.
 Don’t be tempted to pop a wall colour - even if it is soft blue.

 Once you start to live and breathe the Hamptons, you will come to recognise the subtle differences in shades of white, cream, off-white and ivory.
 At some point, you may branch out and consider a grey tile backsplash or dark concrete-look floor tile.
 You’ll feel like a total rebel.
 Luckily, you’ll be a rebel with a cause; to achieve that feeling of satisfaction when you pull the Hamptons look together.

 The fun part!

 In the kitchen, give your shaker style cabinets the edge with a shell cup pull handle.
 Tie the vintage feel in with a modest white tile backsplash laid out in herringbone pattern.
 Traditional shaker style houses were decked out in timber flooring.
-If you want an easy-clean, low maintenance flooring option for the kitchen, consider a Berry Timber Pine Brown Look tile.
+If you want an easy-clean, low maintenance flooring option for the kitchen, consider the Byron Travertine look grey matt.